Fortiz2305/blog/content/_index.md

 ---
-title: "Blog de Francisco Ortiz"
+title: "Fran Ortiz"
 featured_image: '/images/Blog_Containers_header.png'
 description: "Software Engineer passionate about product development."
 ---

 Personal blog to post ideas and some reflexions about new learnings.
-I will try to mix English and Spanish posts, improving my writing skills step by step :)